serhhatsari/askgpt/README.md

 ```
 ### Examples
 ```
 askgpt chat # This will start a chat session with ChatGPT
+askgpt chat -t 0.5 # This will start a chat session with ChatGPT with a temperature of 0.5
 ```
 ### Options
 ```